yuyangaichifan/IncubitProj/README.md

 you can find the json results in "DataRoot/Demo/resInfer".

-If you further visualize the results, please run
+If you further want to visualize the results, please run

         python Demo/demoOnfull.py  --dataRoot DataRoot --taskName Demo --isVis 1 then, you can find the visualization in "DataRoot/Demo/visInfer".